Learn All About OSHA’s Hazcom Standard

 - Additional information when applicable

-It is also important to note that employers must give all employees direct access to Safety Data Sheets, whether in hard or electronic form.
+It is also important to note that employers must give all employees direct and unblocked access to Safety Data Sheets.

-Aside from safety data sheets, labels are the other big part of safety communication.
-The HCS requires that chemical manufacturers and distributers clearly label any hazardous materials that leave the workplace.
+Aside from safety data sheets, labels are another important big part of hazard communication.
+The HCS requires that chemical manufacturers and distributors clearly label any hazardous materials that leave the workplace, and that employers properly label chemical containers in the workplace.
 Specific requirements as to the information on these labels can be found here.

-In the wake of globally standardized classification, the pictures on these labels have their own set of necessary criteria.
-You know the pictures we’re talking about – skull and bones, a ball of fire, a needle surrounded by a bright red outline.
+In the wake of globally standardized classification, the pictures on these labels are now called “pictograms” and communicate the most common hazards such as toxic, flammable, corrosive, etc..
 The text on these labels and warnings must be printed in English and be easily legible.

 It is recommended that employers utilize “pictograms” as part of their labeling system to more easily communicate the hazards.
 Pictograms are also used in Safety Data Sheets, per the GHS update from 2012.
 There are nine of these visual representations of hazards outline by the HCS, but OSHA technically only oversees eight – they don’t regulate chemical environmental impact.

-The other critical component of Hazard Communication is the proper selection and use of PPE to protect employees from chemical exposures.
-This includes gloves, safety glasses, respirators, and more.
+And the last, but definitely not least, component Hazard Communication is the proper selection and use of PPE to protect employees from chemical exposures.
+This includes gloves, safety glasses, respirators, and more all of which must be designed and able to protect employees from potential chemical exposures.